JellyTitan/ErgoDonk-Zero/BUILDLOG.md

 ## Build log:
 ### v0.1
 * 11-20-2023 Sent out v0.1 to JLC for production
-* Split off from the main Ergodonk development repo for easier cleanup/maintenance.
+* Split off from the main ErgoDonk development repo for easier cleanup/maintenance.

 ### v0.2
 * Confirmed v0.1 works as expected.